OpenAPI Specification Support (formerly Swagger)

-API Platform natively support the OpenAPI API specification format.
+API Platform natively supports the OpenAPI API specification format.

 Screenshot